gapashi/Gapashi/README.md

 ###

-<p align="center">I'm Gabi, I'm 26 years old, I work as an IT Support Analyst at the São Paulo Museum of Modern Art and<br>I completed my degree in Systems Analysis and Development at UniFECAF in 2024.
-I am currently studying .NET and C#,<br>but I have knowledge in HTML, CSS, JavaScript, Godot and Unity engine.</p>
+<p align="center">I'm Gabi, I'm 27 years old, I'm a Game Developer of Unity and Godot.<br>I'm graduated in Systems Analysis and Development, specialized in .NET C# by FIAP and studying Digital Games Development in Unity.<br>I have experience with Godot and Unity engine.</p>

 ###